ozbillwang/azure-arm-template-best-practices/README.md

 [Azure Blueprint](https://docs.microsoft.com/en-us/azure/governance/blueprints/overview) is another type of ARM template

-+ it supports versioning.
++ It supports versioning.
-+ it supports to manage blueprint via management groups (I prefer this way) or subscriptions.
++ It supports to manage blueprint via management groups (I prefer this way) or subscriptions.
 + One blueprint can have multiple Artifacts

 But
 + **Resource groups in Blueprint is totally different concept to Azure Resource groups.** don't mix them.
-+ it doesn't support **latest** version yet
++ It doesn't support **latest** version yet
 + Artifacts in Blueprint is ARM template, but Blueprint is not ARM template, so you have to manually combine the Artifact ARM template into blueprint if you do that via az cli

 ### Azure command line - az cli

-I am Mac user, anything can be managed by command or SDK, I would like to do that.
+I am Mac user, anything can be managed by command or SDK, I would like to deploy ARM template via az cli.
 So [install azure cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) is what you need

 ```
 # for mac user